vittominacori/eth-token-recover/docs/index.md

 ## RecoverERC721

-_Allows to recover any ERC721 token sent into the contract and send them to a receiver._
+_Allows to recover any ERC-721 token sent into the contract and sends them to a receiver._

 ### _recoverERC721